 Before building a barndominium in Alabama, you have a long list of tasks to deal with.
 As with any new home construction project, building a barndominium involves extensive planning.
 You need to consider the costs, which also requires you to choose the right barndominium layout, blueprints, builder, location, financing, and so much more.

 Costs and regulations also vary from state to state, which can make it difficult to find useful information online.
 If you plan on building a barndominium in Alabama, the following details will point you in the right direction.

 Cost of Building a Barndominium in Alabama

 One of the first details you want to consider is the cost of the project.
-The national average cost of building a traditional home is close to $150 per square foot.
+The national average cost of building a traditional home is between $80 and $155 per square foot.
 In Alabama, the average cost per square foot is $91, which is about 60% of the national average.